teamplanes/graphql-rate-limit/README.md

 #### `formatError`

 Generate a custom error message.
-Note that the `message` passed in to the directive will be used if its set.
+Note that the `message` passed in to the field config will be used if its set.

 ```js
 formatError: ({ fieldName }) => `Woah there, you are doing way too much ${fieldName}`